 Testes pairs were individually dissociated by incubation in a collagenase-TrypLE lysis solution (10mg/ml collagenase in 10X TrypLE) at 37.5°C for one hour with three sets of mechanical dissociation by triturations of wide then narrow bore Pasteur pipettes.
 Digestion was inhibited by the addition of iced Schneider’s Serum.
 The solution was then gently triturated with a narrow-bore Pasteur pipette before filtering through a 35μm filter pre-rinsed with Schneider’s Serum.
 The sample was then spun in a swing bucket centrifuge for 5 minutes at 1000xg and 4°C. The supernatant was removed and the pellet resuspended in 50μl of iced PBS with gentle pipetting of a wide-bore pipette.
 To count cells, 10μl of the suspension was combined with 10μl of trypan blue and placed onto a humidified haemocytometer plate before counting in triplicate.

 10X Genomics Chromium transcriptome libraries were generated at the NERC Environmental Omics Facility (NEOF) Liverpool before sequencing with Illumina NovaSeq using S2 chemistry, aiming for recovery of ~10,000 cells per sample and ~20,000 reads per cell.
-Raw scRNA-seq data for eight males is available at XXX.
+Raw scRNA-seq data for eight males is available at https://doi.org/10.5061/dryad.zkh1893kb.

 Single-cell RNA-seq data processing